Zaid-Ajaj/Fable.Remoting/documentation/src/refresh-auth-tokens.md

 In the previous section on [Implicit Authentication](implicit-authentication.md), I have shown you how to include an authorization header for requests made by the proxy to reach a secured API end point.
 The problem with this approach is that the access token you use in the authorization header is *constant*: every request made will use that same token for authorization.

 This behavior might not always be preferrable because these tokens are short-lived and expire after a couple of hours, in which case the user might have to logout and login again to obtain a fresh token.
-Another common use-case is when are using using a third-party authorization server, you will need to ask the authorization server first to obtain new access tokens.
+Another common use-case is when you are using a third-party authorization server, you will need to ask the authorization server first to obtain new access tokens.

 Dependending on your type of application, you might want to use a *refresh token*: a token that is like the usual access token but this one is typically long-lived and it is used to *obtain* a newly generated access token every once in a while without the user having to logout after a certain time span of inactivity.